andrealacamera/myapp_react3/README.md

 })
 ```

 - Add a `POST` for endpoint `/api/login` that returns the JWT token (fake or not) if the payload matches with a registered user.
 The API sets also a cookie with the token.
+Add also `/api/logout` endpoint.
 In the application, I defined a fake user (see above) and the API returns a fake token.

-- launch the server part with `npm run server` (see definition on package.json).
+- launch the server part with `npm run server` (see the definition on package.json).

 ## 4 - Redux store (RTK Query)

 - Install the packages: `npm install react-redux @reduxjs/toolkit`

 - Add the slices: `apiSlice` and `userSlice`.
-The first one is used for API (hence the name), i.e. the `POST` calls for login and logout.
+The first one is used for API (hence the name), i.e. the `POST` calls for logging in and out.
 The latter is used for storing the user data (username and token, in this example), thanks to the mutation called setCredentials.

 - Add the `store.js`: set the two reducers (from apiSlice and from userReducer) and the middleware for apiSlice.middleware.
 Note that the "standard" Slice directly exports the reducers (and separately the actions) while the apiSlice don't.